Management Response

 Responsible Deadline Status Comments

 1. Develop a supplementary workforce diversity strategy to increase internal diversity in recruitment at all levels.
-UN Women NCO 2024/06 Initiated UN Women NCO is currently following UNDP’s Workforce Diversity Policy which is being reviewed by the HR Taskforce.
-However, NCO’s specific action to develop a supplementary workforce diversity strategy is still pending.
-A separate task force consisting of personnel representing different sections was formed to take this initiative forward.
-However, it was delayed as several taskforce members left NCO.
-NCO plans to reform the taskforce and take it forward in early 2024.
-Hence, a new timeline has been proposed accordingly.
+UN Women NCO 2025/06 Completed UN Women NCO is currently following UNDP’s Workforce Diversity Policy for all recruitments.
+This policy is under review by the HR Taskforce and is expected to be updated by the third quarter of 2025.
+The revised policy is anticipated to reflect evolving priorities on diversity and inclusion, including the integration of disability inclusion.
+Accordingly, NCO has decided to continue following this policy rather than developing a separate workforce diversity strategy.
 Besides, NCO has led various activities to promote diversity in UN Country Team (UNCT) Nepal.
 These includes collecting and analyzing the gender parity and workforce diversity data of all UN agencies and presenting them to Operations Management Team and UNCT for advocacy.
 UN Women NCO is also leading the project “Women on Wheels” which focuses on bringing female drivers in the UN system.
 UN Women NCO has been participating in the UN Traineeship Programme, a unique programme implemented by UNCT Nepal to provide opportunities for young graduates from socially excluded groups.
-As of March 2023, UN Women NCO is one of the four UN agencies meeting gender parity out of 21 agencies operating in Nepal.

 2. Review and revise the NCO’s Diversity Strategy’s section on gender-responsive procurement from the lens of disability inclusion.
-UN Women NCO 2024/06 Initiated NCO has led various activities to promote gender-responsive procurement processes and practices such as UN Open House for all suppliers including Women Owned Businesses and liaised on how to bid for procurement calls announced by UN agencies.
+UN Women NCO 2025/06 Completed NCO has led various activities to promote gender-responsive procurement processes and practices such as UN Open House for all suppliers including Women Owned Businesses and liaised on how to bid for procurement calls announced by UN agencies.
 This is an initiative to create a diverse base of suppliers in UN agencies.
 UN Women NCO has also been continuously advocating for gender responsive procurement in the inter-agency task force meetings.
-However, the proposed action to revise NCO’s Diversity Strategy’s procurement section has been delayed due to other pressing priorities caused by internal system transition (quantum).
+Furthermore, UN Women NCO promotes the Women’s Empowerment Principles (WEPs) by partnering/advocating with private sector actors to foster gender-responsive practices.
+Some of these private sector actors are also UN Women’s procurement partners.
+Additionally, disability inclusion is integrated into the Diversity in Dialogue pledge endorsed by UNCT along with 11 other development partners.
+This checklist is a practical tool for ensuring gender and disability inclusion in the events/dialogues organized by UNCT and these development partners which often involve procurements.
+These efforts are also reflected in UN Women NCO’s Strategic Note 2023 – 2027 and Work Plans.

 3. Ensure standard level disaggregation of monitoring data across all programming interventions and collect and analyze additional levels of diversity data as required.
 UN Women NCO 2023/12 Completed A minimum standard disaggregation level of monitoring data has been set and agreed among the programme team.
 These includes gender, age, disability and caste/ethnic group.
 The performance monitoring frameworks of all implementing partners has been aligned with the NCO’s SN 2023 – 2027 results framework so that the required disaggregated data are collected by all implementing partners on a regular basis.

 4. Periodically convene diverse CSOs with expertise in integrating an intersectional approach to programming and sister agencies to co-create guidance on good practices for identifying, targeting and reaching very marginalized groups.
-UN Women NCO 2027/12 Initiated An interaction session with diverse CSOs was conducted in Q3 of 2023.
+UN Women NCO 2027/12 Initiated NCO has been consistently engaging the diverse groups of expertise including the grassroot women’s organizations in support of integrating intersectional lens into its programming efforts.
+An interaction session with diverse CSOs was conducted in Q3 of 2023.

 Recommendation: Document and share lessons learned through investment in adaptive management and innovation to facilitate learning both internally with other UN Women offices and externally with partners as a resource mobilization tool.
 Continue advocating for Strategic Note funding and joint programme funding and explore opportunities to engage with other donors for Strategic Note funding.